 Crispy, crunchy and slightly sweet, homemade Crab Rangoon will rock your taste buds!
 Better yet, it’s super simple to make at home when that take out craving hits.

-Last week I posted a recipe for General Tso’s Chicken as well as an adapted version which turned the popular dish into a Vegan friendly, and gluten-free dish.
-What better way to continue my “fake-out take-out” love affair by giving you a an easy crab rangoon recipe.
+Last week I posted a recipe for General Tso’s Chicken as well as an adapted version which turned the popular dish into a Vegan-friendly, and gluten-free dish.
+What better way to continue my “fake-out take-out” love affair by giving you an easy crab rangoon recipe.
 Crab Rangoon is one of my favorite things to order from the Chinese Restaurant and when I sat down to recreate it at home, I had a difficult decision to make.
 Did I use real crab meat?
 Or do I pick up the imitation, red-painted crab ‘sticks?’

 I stood staring at my options for a while.
 The price difference wasn’t all that much and I also reached for the real stuff.
-What stopped me though is the simple fact that I wanted this crab rangoon recipe to taste just like what you get from your favorite take out place.
+What stopped me though is the simple fact that I wanted this crab rangoon recipe to taste just like what you get from your favorite takeout place.
 That meant going with the imitation stuff.
 Honestly, I’m not sad that I went this way either.
 You only need three ‘sticks’ of the imitation crab meat, and the rest is easily stored in the freezer, whereas if I went with real crab, I’d have to figure out what to do with the rest.

 So with that decision made, next came practicing my knife skills.
 One lonely scallion gets finely minced along with three ‘sticks’ of the imitation crab.
-Both get mixed into some room temperature cream cheese along with a bit of powered sugar and some salt.
+Both get mixed into some room temperature cream cheese along with a bit of powdered sugar and some salt.
 That’s it!
 That’s all she wrote on ingredients folks.

 Then all you need is to get an assembly line going.
 First, lay out six (6) wonton wrappers and place a scant teaspoon into the center of each.
 Next, using your fingers, spread a bit of water along the edges of the wrappers.
 Now comes the folding.
 You can fold these several ways, from simple to complicated.
 Start by folding them corner to corner to make a triangle.
 Now you can stop here and call it good, but I kept going by dabbing a bit of water onto one of the corners and wrapping it around my thumb before pressing the other corner into it.
 Now you have this cute little package of crab rangoon goodness that when fried, provides the perfect vehicle for dipping sauce collection.